Chic farmhouse set high on a hill in a nature reserve, with huge views, delicious breakfast, great prices - and beaches

 There is not too much to say about the rooms: elegant simplicity rules.
 Some have whitewashed walls, some have exposed stone, some have both.
 Views to the front shoot off for miles, those at the back climb up the hill.
 You get comfy beds, shiny wooden floors, flat-screen TVs, and lovely bathrooms with showers and fancy lotions (some larger rooms have baths, too) .

 Rooms at the top have smart pine ceilings and white leather armchairs.
 There’s an open-plan sitting room up here, too, with a couple of sofas and some games for children.
-If you want space, opt for a Superior Room (22 sq.m); otherwise the standard Double (17 sq.m) will serve you well.
-The Junior Suite is split-level with wonderful views.
-It sleeps 4 in a double bed and 2 single daybeds, so is perfect for families.
+If you want space, opt for one of four Superior Rooms (22 sq.m) which have terraces and a view of the hills; otherwise the standard Double (17 sq.m) will serve you well.
+The Junior Suites are split-level with wonderful views.
+It sleeps 4-5 in a double bed and single daybeds, so is perfect for families.
 All rooms have attractive prices.